It’s Never Too Early (or Too Late) to Budget for Christmas

 Once you know what’s on the horizon, you should be able to estimate how much those things will cost.
 Look at past years to give you ballpark numbers.

 Again, you may need to prioritize.
 Often times when we add things up, we realize that our original ideas just aren’t realistic.
+Or this year may be a harder year financially.
+Figure out how to get yourself some wiggle room.

 Don’t worry.
 There are lots of ways to save on Christmas expenses.
 You may be able to have your Christmas cake and eat it, too.